Professor Konstantinos Kontis

-- Dean for Global Engagement (China / East Asia) (Office of the Vice Principals)
+- Dean for Global Engagement (China / East Asia) (External Relations)

 Professor Kontis is a world-leading authority in aerodynamics, wind tunnel testing, flow control, shock physics and diagnostics.
 He has published 96 journal articles, 1 book on Shock Waves (2 volumes) published by Springer, 6 book chapters, and 159 conference papers, with focus on both scientific fundamental research and practical engineering applications.
 His conference papers are regularly invited to appear in the special issues of prestigious journals.
 He has had continuous EPSRC funding since 2001; other sources of funding: Royal Society, EU, Nuffield Foundation, USAF, USNavy, JSPS, and industry.
 He has raised over £13.5M in external funding in the last 10 years, including over 60 separate collaborative projects with industrial partners, testament to the industrial applicability of his work.
 The new methodologies developed are now being adopted by industry and universities based worldwide.
 He has given 53 invited presentations and keynote lectures to peer-reviewed conferences and international Advanced Schools in the USA, Europe, India, China, and Japan.